boazsegev/website_host_wild/_SOURCE/producer/index.md

 ---
 layout: /layouts/layout.erb
-title: Bo Wild - Composer
+title: Bo Wild - Producer
 ---
+## Your Style

+I believe we all have our own unique voice and style, our own unique expression.

+Let's find yours.

-# Find Your Sound
+## Your Sound

 Music production is half science and half art.
 Also, from my experience, there's always a little dance we do at the beginning as we get to know each other and I learn more about your voice and your vision.